Programs intended for new faculty, usually those at or below the rank of Assistant Professor.

 National Institutes of Health (NIH)

-• NIH Maximizing Investigators' Research Award (MIRA) For Early State Investigators: provides support for a program of research in an early-stage investigator's laboratory that falls within the mission of NIGMS.
+• NIH Maximizing Investigators' Research Award (MIRA) For Early Stage Investigators: provides support for a program of research in an early-stage investigator's laboratory that falls within the mission of NIGMS.
 For the purpose of this FOA, a program of research is a collection of projects in the investigator's lab that are relevant to the mission of NIGMS.
-Deadline: October 3, 2022; $250K in direct costs per year for a period of 5 years.
+Awards are $250K in direct costs per year for a period of 5 years.
+Deadline: February / October.
+Eligibility: Must meet NIH Early Stage Investigator [MOU1] criteria (within 10 years of terminal degree and not have previously received significant NIH funding).
 Relevant to: STEM

 National Science Foundation (NSF)